zarr-developers/VirtualiZarr/docs/usage.md

 VirtualiZarr is for manipulating "virtual" references to pre-existing data stored on disk in a variety of formats, by representing it in terms of the [Zarr data model](https://zarr-specs.readthedocs.io/en/latest/specs.html) of chunked N-dimensional arrays.

-If we have a pre-existing netCDF file on disk,
+If we have a pre-existing netCDF file on disk:

 ```python
 import xarray as xr